bioinform/somaticseq/README.md

 # SEQC2 branch

 * This is a special release of the SEQC2 Somatic Mutation Working Group to establish cancer reference samples.
 This is based on SomaticSeq v2.8.1, which has been obsolesced by the [current version](https://github.com/bioinform/somaticseq).
 * The work was published in [Fang, L.T., Zhu, B., Zhao, Y. _et al_.
-Establishing community reference samples, data and call sets for benchmarking cancer mutation detection using whole-genome sequencing. _Nat Biotechnol 39, 1151–1160 (2021)_](https://doi.org/10.1038/s41587-021-00993-6), or [SharedIt Link](https://rdcu.be/cxs3D).
+Establishing community reference samples, data and call sets for benchmarking cancer mutation detection using whole-genome sequencing. _Nat Biotechnol 39, 1151-1160 (2021)_](https://doi.org/10.1038/s41587-021-00993-6), or [SharedIt Link](https://rdcu.be/cxs3D).
+  * A companion paper using the reference data and call set to establish best practice is published in [Xiao, W., Ren, L., Chen, Z. _et al_.
+Toward best practice in cancer mutation detection with whole-genome and whole-exome sequencing. _Nat Biotechnol 39, 1141-1150 (2021)_](https://doi.org/10.1038/s41587-021-00994-5), or [SharedIt Link](https://rdcu.be/cxASG).

 * Many custom scripts were created specifically to complete the [SEQC2](https://www.fda.gov/science-research/bioinformatics-tools/microarraysequencing-quality-control-maqcseqc#MAQC_IV) project.
 For regular uses of SomaticSeq, please use the ([main](https://github.com/bioinform/somaticseq)) branch.